distinguished-git/RedSea/readme.md

 --------------------
 Different devices are allocated different tokens, and are only allowed to retrieve specific codecs.
 Tidal has a relatively complex system of handling these.
 No way near as complex as Amazon's system, but still:

-Supported Codecs with an Android TV login:
+Supported Codecs with an Android TV login:\
-Most client IDs: MQA, FLAC, AAC
+Most client IDs: MQA, FLAC, AAC\
 NVIDIA Shield TV 2019, Amazon FireTV, some actual TVs that run Android: MQA, FLAC, AAC plus EAC-3 (theoretically nearly every Android TV should be able to support EAC-3, but Tidal does not allow them)
-Note: Android TVs use a system of client IDs plus client secrets, and the only way to retrieve EAC-3s is to root an NVIDIA Shield TV 2019, which is extremely complex and comes with its own issues, to get its client ID and secret

-Supported Codecs with an Android Mobile login:
+Supported Codecs with an Android Mobile login:\
-Most client IDs: MQA, FLAC, AAC, 360
+Most client IDs: MQA, FLAC, AAC, 360\
 Devices with a dedicated AC-4 hardware decoder: MQA, FLAC, AAC, 360 plus AC-4

-iOS: MQA, ALAC, AAC, 360
+iOS: MQA, ALAC, AAC, 360\
-tvOS: The specifics are unknown but we do know it uses MPEG-DASH streaming
+tvOS: The specifics are unknown but we do know it uses MPEG-DASH streaming\
-Desktop: MQA, FLAC, AAC (MQA is encrypted with extremely basic encryption, handled by RedSea fine, though the client ID (token) currently used by default does not support MQA)
+Desktop: MQA, FLAC, AAC (MQA is encrypted with extremely basic encryption, handled by RedSea fine, though the client ID (token) currently used by default does not support MQA)\
 Browser: FLAC, AAC

-Further Reading on supported devices and codecs: https://support.tidal.com/hc/en-us/articles/360004255778-Dolby-Atmos-Music (full up to date list of supported Android TVs for EAC-3 JOC) https://github.com/google/ExoPlayer/issues/6667#issuecomment-555845608 (Android phones that are actually capable of decoding AC-4, slightly outdated) https://www.dolby.com/experience/tidal/#tidal%20devices (some devices that support Dolby Atmos, missing a few devices that Tidal does actually support, but relatively up-to-date) https://avid.secure.force.com/pkb/articles/en_US/faq/AvidPlay-Distributing-Dolby-Atmos-Music-FAQ (bitrates and other background information, really interesting)
+Further Reading on supported devices and codecs:
+* https://support.tidal.com/hc/en-us/articles/360004255778-Dolby-Atmos-Music (full up to date list of supported Android TVs for EAC-3 JOC)
+* https://github.com/google/ExoPlayer/issues/6667#issuecomment-555845608 (Android phones that are actually capable of decoding AC-4, slightly outdated)
+* https://www.dolby.com/experience/tidal/#tidal%20devices (some devices that support Dolby Atmos, missing a few devices that Tidal does actually support, but relatively up-to-date)
+* https://avid.secure.force.com/pkb/articles/en_US/faq/AvidPlay-Distributing-Dolby-Atmos-Music-FAQ (bitrates and other background information, really interesting)

 Retrieving your client ID
 -------------------------